Issue 36 Friendship Winter 2009/10

 Lilian Karina & Marion Kant, Hitler’s Dancers: German Modern Dance and the Third Reich, trans.
 Jonathan Steinberg (New York & Oxford: Berghahn Books, 2003)

 Rudolf von Laban, A Life for Dance: Reminiscences, trans.
-Lisa Ullmann (Princeton: Princeton Books, 1975)
+Lisa Ullmann (Princeton, NJ: Princeton Books, 1975)

 Vera Maletic, Body, Space, Expression: The Development of Rudolf Laban’s Movement and Dance Concepts (New York, Berlin & Amsterdam: Mouton de Gruyter, 1987)